An open letter to our loyal friends, free account holders, and creative Pro members,

 (9) refreshing your Home Page (or any other page),

-(10) checking your daily stats (which sometimes read zero),
+(10) checking your new and highly-inflated awesome daily stats (which sometimes read zero),

 (11) posting comments,

-(12) finding any help at the HELP pages,
+(19) finding any meaningful help at the HELP pages,

-(13) other insignificant, hardly-noticeable, minor little problems like, uhhh, your attempted actions totally timing out, or, one of our Flickr staff accidentally deleting your entire account.
+(20) other insignificant, hardly-noticeable, minor little problems.
+For example, your attempted actions totally timing out, or, one of our Flickr staff accidentally deleting your entire account.

-The above mentioned problems might be related to our new, super-duper, top-of-the-line MAPS which we obtained by attaching alligator clips to the back of a NOKIA Smart Phone.
+About GEOTAGGING... any problems with that might be related to our super-duper, top-of-the-line MAPS which we obtained by attaching alligator clips to the back of a NOKIA Smart Phone.
 Yes, we know that for half of you, the maps are so bad they are not worth the cyber-paper they are printed on.
 But, you will get used to it after a while.
 Everyone does.

-We also think that some of the problems might be due to the "worm-hole effect" --- that is, the quantum tunneling of bugs that exist in our bank of servers on one side of the room, somehow jumping over to unrelated servers on the other side of the room.
+We also think that some of the problems might be due to the "worm-hole effect" --- that is, the bugs that exist in our bank of servers on one side of the room, somehow jump over to unrelated servers on the other side of the room, due to something called quantum tunneling.

-OK, so we're really not really sure why we continue to have all of these problems, but are looking into it.
+Actually, we're not really sure why we continue to have all of these problems, but are looking into it.

 PROOF THAT WE CARE